Much Excitement, Live tweeting ahead

 About Associate Professor Becky Batagol

-Dr Becky Batagol is an Associate Professor of law at the Faculty of Law, Monash University and at Monash Sustainable Development Institute.
-She is a researcher and teacher with a focus on family law, family violence, non-adversarial justice, dispute resolution, gender, child protection and constitutional law.
+Dr Becky Batagol is an Associate Professor of law at the Faculty of Law, Monash University.
+She is a researcher and teacher with a focus on gender, family law, family violence, non-adversarial justice, dispute resolution, gender, child protection and constitutional law.
 Becky is the co-author of Non-Adversarial Justice (2nd ed, 2014), Bargaining in the Shadow of the Law?
 The Case of Family Mediation (2011) and the author of many academic articles.
-Becky is the chief-editor of the ADR Research Network blog and tweets regularly under the handle @BeckyBatagol.
-Becky is the Chief Editor of the Australian Dispute Resolution Research Network blog.
-In 2017 Becky was the President of the Australian Dispute Resolution Research Network.
+Becky, alongside Dr Jessica Mant, is the President of the Australian Dispute Resolution Research Network in 2024-25.

 Post your comment